 Search more than 10,000 legal words and phrases for clear definitions written in plain language from the dictionary experts at Merriam-Webster.

-Provides definitions with browsable list of legal topics.
+Access definitions browsable by major legal topics.

 Georgetown Law Library maintains an online repository that includes digitized copies of historical dictionaries dating from 1575 to 1916, including Black’s Law Dictionary.

 A browsable glossary of commonly used legal terms from the U.S. Courts.